lamm-mit/HyperGraphReasoning/README.md

 Generated hypergraph embeddings can be found in `Notebooks/SG/GRAPHDATA_paper/composite_LLAMA4_70b.pkl`

-'Agents.ipynb' stored in '/Notebooks/SG/Agents.ipynb' includes code for locally hosted LLM model 'meta-llama/Llama-3.3-70B-Instruct' as explained in our Methods, with our embedding model 'nomic-ai/nomic-embed-text-v1.5', loaded locally using the 'SentenceTransformers' library.
+While any model can be used, 'Agents.ipynb' supports the approach described in our Methods section by using the locally hosted LLM model 'meta-llama/Llama-3.3-70B-Instruct' for inference.
+Our embedding model 'nomic-ai/nomic-embed-text-v1.5' is also loaded locally using the 'SentenceTransformers' library.

 ***